hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 @bubnenkoff https://github.com/red/red/wiki/[LINKS]-Projects-showcase-(links-to-remember) the "Cave-In" one

 [15:07:06](#NkyrQ7g1OfYsyANi5VodqkE7g5KWZ96OR76Q_nDNa_s) <hiiamboris (NOT THIS ONE)>:
-@luce80 I believe your undoable area belongs there too Ì†ΩÌ∏â
+@luce80 I believe your undoable area belongs there too üòâ

 [15:21:14](#W0jcacrDg9ZLKTk5_V4hQrLCEtJzoJcnCfXOz6YBFhM) <luce80>:
 @hiiamboris is it  ?
 Isn't it an OS widget limitation ?